BAFTA Award for Best Actor in a Supporting Role

 Best Actor in a Supporting Role is a British Academy Film Award presented annually by the British Academy of Film and Television Arts (BAFTA) to recognise an actor who has delivered an outstanding supporting performance in a film.

-The British Academy of Film and Television Arts (BAFTA), is a British organisation that hosts annual awards shows for film, television, children's film and television, and interactive media.
-Since 1968, selected actors have been awarded with the BAFTA Award for Best Actor in a Supporting Role at an annual ceremony.

 In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the nominees.
 The years given are those in which the films under consideration were released, not the year of the ceremony, which always takes place the following year.

 History

+Since 1968, selected actors have been awarded with the BAFTA Award for Best Actor in a Supporting Role at an annual ceremony.
 The Best Supporting Actor award has been presented a total of 54 times to 48 different actors.
 No award was given out in this category in 1980, when no actors, male or female, were nominated for supporting roles.
 In addition, the award was replaced with a gender-neutral category for Best Supporting Artist, allotted for the year 1981 only, with all four nominees that year being male.
 The first winner was Ian Holm for his role in The Bofors Gun.
-The most recent winner is Kieran Culkin for his role in A Real Pain.
+The most recent winner is Sean Penn for his role in One Battle After Another.
 The record for most wins is three, held by Denholm Elliott, who won three consecutive times, while five other actors have won twice.
 Elliott also holds the record for most nominations, with seven.